 How to propagate your Boston Fern using runners

-If you don’t want to remove a whole section of your Boston Fern, then this method is for you!
+If you don’t want to remove a whole section of your Fern, then this method is for you!

 Locate several healthy runners

 You may notice some leafless stems poking out of your Fern, these are called runners and can be used to propagate.
 Don’t choose any runners that are brown or crispy as you won’t have much success.

 Remove the runners from the mother plant